 - Over 50 channels including TNT, TBS, ESPN, AMC, USA, CNN, and many others

-- Most areas have local news and sports coverage
+- Most areas have local channels with news and sports coverage

 - No contracts or hidden fees